mkuyper/basicmac/projects/ex-fuota/README.rst

 Fragmentation
 -------------

 To deliver a firmware update over LoRaWAN, the update file (``.up``) needs to be split into smaller fragments and must be redundancy-encoded.
 The size of the fragments (*frag-size*) must be chosen so that it always fits in the allowed LoRaWAN payload size of the region and data rate in use.
-Additionally the fragment size mut be a multiple of 4 bytes.
+Additionally the fragment size must be a multiple of 4 bytes.
 See example script ``fragger.py`` for generation of fragment data and downlink payloads.

 Example Application ex-fuota